Kotlin/KEEP/proposals/context-sensitive-resolution.md

 val databaseProblemMessage: String = message(Problem.DATABASE)
 ```

-This KEEP addresses many of these problems by considering explicit expected types when doing name resolution.
-We try to propagate the information from argument and return types, declarations, and similar constructs.
+This KEEP addresses many of these problems by considering the _type context_ in which a piece of code appears.
+For example, we consider explicit expected types when doing name resolution.
+Furthermore, we try to propagate this contextual information as much as possible: from argument and return types, declarations, and similar constructs.
 As a result, the following constructs are usually improved:

 * conditions on `when` expressions with subject,
 * type checks (`is`),